shihyuntang/mywebsite-hugo-/content/tutorials/astro-data-query/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Basic Astrophysics Data Analysis Tutorials
+linktitle: Tutorials for Basic Astrophysics Data Analysis (python)
-summary: For people who are new to this field and want to get their hands dirty ASAP (e.g., summer intern, lab newcomers).
+summary: This tutorial contains python 101, terminal 101, and data query 101 for those new to this field and want to get their hands dirty ASAP (e.g., for summer intern students, lab newcomers, or people who want to switch to python).
 weight: 1

 # Page metadata.